 Who We Are

 We are people on a journey of life and faith.
 There’s nothing extraordinary about us except that we have learned that God’s creative love is the connective thread that holds the universe together.
 We have learned that we need companions to walk the faith journey.
 We are trying to be a faith community who values diversity and accepts all people just as they are.
-We believe in following Jesus Christ more by what He told us to do rather than others telling us what to believe.
+We know we still have more work to do.

 Our Core Values